Michael Christopher Estes

-Michael Christopher Estes (born June 11, 1971), formerly of Tazewell, Tennessee, is a man arrested for terrorism, after he placed an improvised explosive device at North Carolina's Asheville Regional Airport in 2017.
+Michael Christopher Estes (born June 11, 1971), formerly of Tazewell, Tennessee, is an American man who was arrested on charges of terrorism, after he placed an improvised explosive device at North Carolina's Asheville Regional Airport in 2017.

 Incident

 Estes put an explosive device outside the entrance to the baggage claim area of Asheville Regional Airport after midnight on October 6, 2017.
 The explosive device was made of nails, a shotgun shell, and an explosive material of ammonium nitrate and fuel oil in a Mason jar.
 Estes wrote "For God & Country" on the strike strip of a matchbox attached to the explosive device, and he wrote "For All the V/N Vets Out There!!!" on tape attached to the device.
 Attached to the device was a clock with an alarm positioned at 6 o'clock, but the alarm was not set.
 The bomb did not go off.
 When the airport's police were alerted to the suspicious bags, the police evacuated the baggage claim area, and bomb technicians were able to disarm the device.
 In the woods near the airport, law enforcement also found an REI backpack that Estes had left.
 In the backpack, Estes had put gloves, fuel, a roll of tape, and an alarm clock bell that matched the one in the bag near the baggage area.

 The backpack was tracked to a local REI store.
 Estes had paid in cash, but he had used his REI loyalty card, which had his name linked to it.
 After a photograph of Estes from surveillance cameras was circulated, police officers from Asheville Police Department found Estes by a Walmart near the airport the next day, and he was arrested.
 Following his arrest, Estes confessed responsibility, saying he had wanted to start a war on United States soil.

 After being arrested, Estes claimed he had planted the device at the airport to train law enforcement about how explosive devices were made so they would be prepared to fight terrorists that he said were coming to the United States to wage war.